Astamar Underwriting Engine

 |---|---|---|---|---|---|

-- Classification: Speculative — primary risk driver is leverage; align with IC on mitigants and exit certainty.
+- Classification: Opportunistic — primary risk driver is exit valuation and income sustainability; align with IC on mitigants and exit certainty.

 | Year | Gross income | Vacancy loss | Effective gross | Operating expenses | NOI | Debt service | Cash flow | Sale proceeds | Net CF to equity |